jaicab/jaicab.github.io/_posts/2016-03-08-design-is-choice.md

 Then you can use new APIs (Service Workers, web audio, etc) or new fancy CSS features (viewport units, `calc()`, etc) without worrying much about support because **your basic experience always has your back**.

-If what you do affects how a website is going to work or look, remember that you are in fact, designing an experience for The Web, the beauty of which is its **ubiquity**.
+If what you do affects how a website is going to work or look, remember that you are in fact, designing an experience for the Web, the beauty of which is its **ubiquity**.
 There will always be users coming from places you didn’t expect, using devices you didn’t test for.

 Progressive Enhancement helps you embrace the unexpected, reach to a bigger audience and in the end, deliver a better product.